Who We Support

 Preservation not exploitation

 Wildlife has been a constant in my life, personally and professionally.
 I have been, and continue to be, privileged to earn a living doing something that, as a child, I aspired to and dreamed about.
-However, it’s not just about “the shot”.
-For me, the images and text are my way of communicating the wonders of the natural world to a global audience.
+However, it’s not just about “the shot” as for me, the images and text are my way of communicating the wonders of the natural world to a global audience.

 I have always felt my role as a reporter for, and documenter of, the natural world has been to inspire awe, and as such, motivate others to preserve this incredible planet in perpetuity.
 It’s a long, long struggle but one I have always felt I cannot deviate from.
 It is what continues to give me the motivation to crawl through the mud (and goodness knows what else!) with 50lbs of kit strapped to my back or spend weeks at a time at -40C with facilities not much better than a hole in the snow.
 Every insect bite, vaccination, malaria tablet, bout of heat exhaustion, dehydration and frostnip has been worth it…and long may it stay that way.

 I have always strived to support a number of charitable organisations through the work that I do by shining a global spotlight onto the causes and species that they help, and since the mid-2000s, I have been in the fortunate position to make an increasing financial contribution.
-All the organisations I select to help are targeted at specific areas, regions or species, and all of them make a direct difference.
+All the organisations I select to help are targeted at specific areas, regions or species, and all of them have a direct impact.
 My intention has always been to support those that make a real difference, rather than just talk about it, and that remains my way forward.
-Since 2009, when the charity donations really kicked into overdrive, I have been fortunate to be able to donate over £280,000 to these charities (£283,105 as at December 2020).
+Since 2009, when the charity donations really kicked into overdrive, I have been fortunate to be able to donate over £280,000 to these charities (£288,155 as at December 2021).
 Every year, I maintain the pledge to donate:

 - 100% of speaking fees (corporate, after-dinner and club/association)